markitosgv/JWTRefreshTokenBundle/UPGRADE-3.0.md

 php bin/console doctrine:migrations:migrate
 ```

 The columns are `family VARCHAR(32) NULL` and `family_valid DATETIME NULL`.
-Existing rows keep a null family, which is read as "this token
+Existing rows keep a null
-belongs to no chain" — they carry on working, and the tokens issued after them get families
+family, which is read as "this token belongs to no chain" — they carry on working, and the tokens
-normally.
-For the DBAL backend, tables the bundle creates itself get the column, but a table already
+issued after them get families normally.
+For the DBAL backend, tables the bundle creates itself get
-in place does not:
+the columns, but a table already in place does not:

 ```sql
 ALTER TABLE refresh_tokens ADD family VARCHAR(32) NULL, ADD family_valid DATETIME NULL;